-Communities of Practice are cohorts of 3-6 full-time faculty members from multiple disciplines who investigate teaching innovations, actively research, share feedback, assess student learning and grading techniques, and explore new models of practice.
+Communities of Practice are cohorts of faculty members from multiple disciplines who investigate teaching innovations, actively research, share feedback, assess student learning and grading techniques, and explore new models of practice.
 Communities of Practice are an investment in teaching and research excellence.

 Community of Practice groups must document one or more of the following measurable outcomes to be eligible for a $200 stipend

 * Secure Funding Sources

 * STIMULATE learning via communication, mentoring and self-reflection